TobiPeterG/AMU/README.md

 # Features

-  - automatically search for update at shutdown
+  - automatically search for updates at shutdown
   - update at shutdown only, not at reboots
   - use systemd to stay compatible over system updates
   - integration with all Manjaro flavors